 On another level, the opening hour's brutal satire gives way to an awkward tonal dissonance in the war scenes.
 We laugh at Raglan's nonsensical pronouncements and Cardigan's awkward tryst with Fanny Duberly (Jill Bennett), but the battle scenes and soldiers' suffering are played deadly serious.
 It just doesn't add up, and Light Brigade becomes unwieldy and uneven.

 Trevor Howard gives a masterful turn; blustering and chewing scenery in inimitable fashion, this is one of Howard's best performances.
 Harry Andrews matches him rant for rant, while John Gielgud's droll underplaying provides welcome balance.
 David Hemmings gives a layered performance, dashing and indignant but arrogant in his own right.
 Vanessa Redgrave's token role is forgettable but Jill Bennett is hysterically randy.
-Norman Rossington gets a rare standout role, playing his part with the right boisterous gravitas.
+Norman Rossington gets a rare standout role, playing his part with boisterous gravitas.
 Other roles go to Howard Marion-Crawford, Alan Dobie, Corin Redgrave and Donald Wolfit.

 The Charge of the Light Brigade is a mixed bag.
 It's easy to laugh at the '36 version's anachronisms, but it's much more entertaining than Richardson's take.
 Nonetheless, its depiction of upper class arrogance and military bumbling is certainly worth watching.